-You may not need a health or hygiene licence to import food, but many foods from countries outside the EU require licences for trading purposes and may be subject to quotas.
+You may not need a health or hygiene licence to import food, but many foods require licences for trading purposes and may be subject to quotas.

 For further information please visit the Rural Payments Agency's website.